 Best Surfing in Costa Rica: Playa Dominical from above

 Quepos is a popular tourist destination in Costa Rica and is the gateway to Manuel Antonio National Park.
-The park is one of the most popular in Costa Rica and is a favourite for travelers of all ages.
-The area also offers lots of other activities like horseback riding, zip lining and surfing for those seeking a bit of adventure.
+It’s the most visited national park in Costa Rica and is a favourite for travellers of all ages.
+The area also offers many other activities for those seeking adventure, like horseback riding, zip lining, surfing, plus lots of hiking and biking trails.

-The town of Quepos is not an expat hub but more of a small town that serves as a hub for the neighbouring areas of Dominical and Uvita.
-Quepos is where the locals go to find essential amenities like a bank, a clinic, or a supermarket.
+The town of Quepos is not an expat hub but a small town that serves as a hub for the neighbouring areas of Dominical and Uvita.
+Quepos is where the locals find essential amenities like a bank, a clinic, or a supermarket.
 There is also a domestic airport nearby.

 A 40-minute drive down the coast’s Southern Zone will take you to Dominical.
-This gem is a laid back town with a top surfing beach.
+This gem is a laid-back town with a top surfing beach.
 Locals and expats love the chill vibe down here because it’s not as developed as other places in the country.
-While Playa Jaco has resorts and hotels, Dominical still has dirt roads with a much more relaxed feeling in the air.
+While Playa Jaco has resorts and hotels, Dominical still has dirt roads with a much more relaxed feeling.

 It’s one of the more favourable destinations for young foreigners with a free-spirited and organic lifestyle.
 However, the Southern Zone is probably not the best option if life at a sloth’s pace seems a little too slow for you.